thiviyanT/IntelliGraphs/README.md

 **Inductive Setting** It would be very useful doing the data split such that it allows for inductive setting.

+## Reproducibility

+To reproduce the datasets in the paper, please follow the instructions in the [reproducibility](reproducibility) folder.

+The datasets will be uploaded to Zenodo.
+We will update this README with the DOI once it is available.

+Changes to the datasets will be documented in the [CHANGELOG](CHANGELOG.md), and the version numbers will follow [Semantic Versioning](https://semver.org/).

 ## Reporting Issues

 If you encounter any bugs or have any feature requests, please file an issue [here](https://github.com/thiviyanT/IntelliGraphs/issues).